-To submit a nomination, send a letter by email to Ina Gravitz, Hines Committee Chair, documenting the reasons the nominee is worthy of consideration.
+To submit a nomination, send a letter by email to Meghan Miller Brawley, Hines Committee Chair, documenting the reasons the nominee is worthy of consideration.
 The nomination letter should be accompanied by letters of recommendation from at least three other individuals who support the nomination.
 Rules and procedure for submitting nominations are available on the ASI website here.

-The award will be presented at the ASI national conference in Scottsdale, Arizona, April 25-27, 2019.
+The award will be presented at the ASI national conference in Raleigh, North Carolina.

 Note that the Hines judging process is confidential.
 Nominees should not be informed that they are being nominated; nor should that information be publicly revealed online prior to the judging.

-Ina Gravitz, 2016 Hines recipient, is chair of the Hines Committee.
-Also serving are Meghan Brawley and Diana Witt, 2018 recipient.
+Meghan Brawley is chair of the Hines Committee.
+Also serving are Diana Witt, 2018 Hines Award recipient, and Fred Leise, 2019 recipient.